vitejs/vite/docs/guide/env-and-mode.md

 console.log(import.meta.env.DB_PASSWORD) // undefined
 ```

-If you want to customize env variables prefix, see [envPrefix](/config/shared-options.html#envprefix) option.
+If you want to customize the env variables prefix, see the [envPrefix](/config/shared-options.html#envprefix) option.

 :::warning SECURITY NOTES